mtelewa/fitness-tracker/README.md

 ## Testing

-Please refer to [TESTING.md](TESTING.md) for all the testing carriied out.
+Please refer to [TESTING.md](TESTING.md) for all the testing carried out.

 - - -